Flootah/first_basic_c_programs/README.md

-# Bill Calculator
-includes two programs to be written in C:
+small C programs to get used to syntax.

 ## Restautaunt Bill
 calculate bill of a restauraunt by taking in the tax as user input, and selecting one of four meals randomly.